Clownacy/clownmdemu-frontend/README.md

 # Licence

-clownmdemu is free software, licensed under the AGPLv3 (or any later version).
+ClownMDEmu is free software, licensed under the AGPLv3 (or any later version).
 See `LICENCE.txt` for more information.